MohamadCM/3D-illustrator/README.md

-# 3D-illustrator
+### 3D model viewer on QR code scan.

-3D model viewer on QR code scan.
+This project was originally developed as the final project for the "Mobile Programming" course by Dr. Sajad Shirali-Shahreza.